conceptcartography/conceptcartography/docs/concepts/hermeneutical-marginalization.md

 relations:
 - type: produces
   target: hermeneutical injustice
-- type: produces
-  target: micro-agression
-- type: produces
-  target: unwarranted exclusion
 ---

 # hermeneutical marginalization

 ## 📖 Definitions

-- "Let us say that when there is unequal hermeneutical participation with respect to some significant area(s) of social experience, members of the disadvantaged group are hermeneutically marginalized." ([Fricker, 2007, p.
+> "Let us say that when there is unequal hermeneutical participation with respect to some significant area(s) of social experience, members of the disadvantaged group are hermeneutically marginalized." ([Fricker, 2007, p.
 153]).

 ## 💡 Examples